City A.M. wants to be the voice of UK business. Is it working?

 City A.M. initially branded itself a “tube paper” designed for free commuter consumption.
 Co-founder Lawson Muncaster explained the publication’s origins:

-“The concept to create a free newspaper targeting City professionals was formulated by me and my former partner Jens Thorpe on a flight coming back from Poland, going over the Square Mile and landing at City Airport…The nature of our parish, the Square Mile, allowed us to be very specific, especially from an advertising perspective – we had a high yielding demographic the advertisers really were interested in.”
+“The concept to create a free newspaper targeting City professionals was formulated by me and my former partner Jens Torpe on a flight coming back from Poland, going over the Square Mile and landing at City Airport…The nature of our parish, the Square Mile, allowed us to be very specific, especially from an advertising perspective – we had a high yielding demographic the advertisers really were interested in.”

 Jens Torpe described City A.M.’s editorial positioning at launch in 2005: